isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In general, it is undecidable whether a `detach()` is executed for a `thread`, but simple common cases are easily detected.
 If we cannot prove that a `thread` does not `detach()`, we must assume that it does and that it outlives the scope in which it was constructed;
-After that, the usual lifetime and ownership (for global objects) enforcement applies.
+after that, the usual lifetime and ownership (for global objects) enforcement applies.

 ##### Enforcement